nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 +----------+         +----------+         +----------+
 ```

 Connect STM32 and HOST using UART-USB converter.
+Start a serial monitor on the host.
+I used TeraTerm.
 ```
 Build with pill board
 +----------+         +----------+         +----------+